visgl/react-map-gl/docs/components/interactive-map.md

 ##### `transitionInterruption` {Number}

 What to do if an ongoing transition is interrupted by another transition.
-There are 3 options:
+There are 4 options:
 - `TRANSITION_EVENTS.BREAK` - Start new transition from the current view.
 This is the default.
 - `TRANSITION_EVENTS.SNAP_TO_END` - Jump to the end of the previous transition before starting the new transition.
 - `TRANSITION_EVENTS.IGNORE` - Complete the previous transition and ignore the new viewport change.
+- `TRANSITION_EVENTS.UPDATE` - Continue the ongoing transition but change its path from the current view toward the end of the interrupting transition.

 You may import the constants as follows: